daianess/Landing-page-Instagram/README.md

 # Página inicial do Instagram

- Desafio 1 - Recriando a pagina inicial do Instagram com JavaScripit
+Desafio 1 do Bootcamp JavaScript Game Developer da Digital Inovation One - Recriando a pagina inicial do Instagram com HTML e CSS.